 Kuala Lumpur has a great coffee scene, and there are tons of cafes that you can work from; my personal favorites are Eight Ounce Coffee Co, Feeka Coffee Roasters, and LOKL Coffee Co.
 All have free WiFi and comfortable seating.

-Getting around the city is easy using the LTR, MRT and Monorail – although, I would avoid buses and taxis within the city due to traffic congestion.
+Getting around the city is easy using the LTR, MRT, and Monorail – although, I would avoid buses and taxis within the city due to traffic congestion.

-A word of warning, don’t be offended if a little old lady pushes you out of the way – the older generation can be a little, err impatient if you are dawdling walking around!
+It’s a city that springs all of your senses into action – flashing lights, the smell of incredibly delicious street food, and noise from the busy streets.
+Don’t be offended if a little old lady pushes you out of the way – the older generation can be a little, err, impatient if you are dawdling and walking around!

-One of the biggest surprises on my recent Asia trip was Kuching and it wasn’t going to be included on this list because it needs to be kept a secret!
+One of the biggest surprises on my recent Asia trip was Kuching, and it wasn’t going to be included on this list because it needs to be kept a secret!

 Malaysians are known to be passionate about their country, but the locals here take it to another level with their warm welcome.

-It’s not a huge city so you can easily get around on foot but it’s worth noting that the public transport is poor (there are bus services but no times or route maps can be found at the stops) so you have to rely on Uber taxis.
+It’s not a huge city so you can quickly get around on foot but it’s worth noting that the public transport is poor (there are bus services but no times or route maps can be found at the stops) so you have to rely on Uber taxis.

-The food is incredible, with dishes you’ll not find anywhere else, and sorry my Penang friends, but Sarawak Laksa beats Penang Laksa!
+The food is incredible, with dishes you’ll not find anywhere else, and sorry, my Penang friends, but Sarawak Laksa beats Penang Laksa!